 We have no products approved for sale and have never generated any revenue from product sales.
-Our ability to generate revenue from product sales and achieve profitability depends on our ability to successfully complete the development of and obtain the regulatory and marketing approvals necessary to commercialize tenapanor for one or more indications, either on our own, or with one or more collaboration partners.
+Our ability to generate revenue from product sales and achieve profitability depends on our ability to successfully complete the development of, and obtain the regulatory and marketing approvals necessary to commercialize tenapanor for one or more indications, either on our own, or with one or more collaboration partners.
 We do not anticipate generating revenue from product sales for the foreseeable future.
 Our ability to generate future revenue from product sales or pursuant to milestone payments depends heavily on many factors, including but not limited to:

-- the successful completion of nonclinical and clinical development of tenapanor; - · obtaining regulatory approvals for tenapanor, either on our own, or with one or more collaboration partners; - · our ability to identify a collaboration partnership and negotiate acceptable terms for a collaboration partnership for the commercialization of tenapanor in IBS-C in the United States; - · our ability to successfully commercialize tenapanor, either on our own, or with one or more collaboration partners; - developing a sustainable and scalable manufacturing process for tenapanor and establishing and maintaining supply and manufacturing relationships with third parties that can provide an adequate (in amount and quality) supply of product to support the market demand for tenapanor, if approved; - · obtaining market acceptance of tenapanor, if approved, as a viable treatment option for the indications for which it is approved; - · addressing any competing technological and market developments; - · identifying, assessing, acquiring, in-licensing and/or developing new product candidates; - · negotiating favorable terms in any collaboration partnership, licensing or other arrangements into which we may enter: - · maintaining, protecting, and expanding our portfolio of intellectual property rights, including patents, trade secrets, and know-how, and our ability to develop, manufacture and commercialize our product candidates and products without infringing intellectual property rights of others; and - · attracting, hiring, and retaining qualified personnel.
+- the successful completion of nonclinical and clinical development of tenapanor; - · obtaining regulatory approvals for tenapanor, either on our own, or with one or more collaboration partners; - · our ability to identify a collaboration partnership and negotiate acceptable terms for a collaboration partnership for the commercialization of tenapanor for IBS-C in the United States; - · our ability to successfully commercialize tenapanor, if approved, either on our own, or with one or more collaboration partners; - developing a sustainable and scalable manufacturing process for tenapanor and establishing and maintaining supply and manufacturing relationships with third parties that can provide an adequate (in amount and quality) supply of product to support the market demand for tenapanor, if approved; - · obtaining market acceptance of tenapanor, if approved, as a viable treatment option for the indications for which it is approved; - · addressing any competing technological and market developments; - · identifying, assessing, acquiring, in-licensing and/or developing new product candidates; - · negotiating favorable terms in any collaboration partnership, licensing or other arrangements into which we may enter: - · maintaining, protecting, and expanding our portfolio of intellectual property rights, including patents, trade secrets, and know-how, and our ability to develop, manufacture and commercialize our product candidates and products without infringing intellectual property rights of others; and - · attracting, hiring, and retaining qualified personnel.

-In cases where we are successful in obtaining regulatory approvals to market tenapanor for one or more indications, our revenue will be dependent, in part, upon the size of the markets in the territories for which regulatory approval is granted, the accepted price for the product, the ability to get reimbursement at any price and whether we are commercializing the product or the product is being commercialized by a collaboration partner, and in such case, whether we have royalty and/or copromotion rights for that territory.
-If the number of patients suitable for tenapanor is not as significant as we estimate, the indications approved by regulatory authorities are narrower than we expect, or the reasonably accepted population for treatment is narrowed by competition, physician choice or treatment guidelines, we may not generate significant revenue from the sale of tenapanor, even if approved.
+In cases where we are successful in obtaining regulatory approvals to market tenapanor for one or more indications, our revenue will be dependent, in part, upon the size of the markets in the territories for which regulatory approval is granted, the accepted price for the product, the ability to get reimbursement at any price and whether we are commercializing the product or the product is being commercialized by a collaboration partner, and in such case, whether we have royalty and/or copromotion rights for that territory, and whether any royalty we have a right to receive from a collaboration partner is in excess of the royalty we owe AstraZeneca as a result of the termination of our License Agreement with AstraZeneca in 2015.
+See NOTE 11.
+COLLABORATION AND LICENSING AGREEMENTS for details on our obligations to AstraZeneca.
+If the number of patients suitable for tenapanor is not as significant as we estimate, the indications approved by regulatory authorities are narrower than we expect, coverage and reimbursement for tenapanor is not available in the manner and to the extent which we expect, or the reasonably accepted population for treatment is narrowed by competition, physician choice or treatment guidelines, we may not generate significant revenue from the sale of tenapanor, even if approved.
 Even if we achieve profitability in the future, we may not be able to sustain profitability in subsequent periods.
 Our failure to generate revenue from product sales would likely depress our market value and could impair our ability to raise capital, expand our business, discover or develop other product candidates or continue our operations.
-A decline in the value of our common stock could cause our stockholders to lose all or part of their investment.
+A decline in the value of our common stock could cause our stockholders to lose all or part of their investment